eridien/vscode-definition-stack/README.md

 - Some refs are not highlighted.
 Ones with the def in the same block are not.
 If they were, the code would be virtually covered.
 Also there are some not shown because they match ignore patterns in settings.
 Ignoring node_modules is recommended.

 - The yellow highlights the last ref clicked.
 Please don't judge my highlight color choices.
 You can easily change them.
-The color even changes as the picker is moused around.

 ### More Settings

 #### Settings available in the vscode settings tab.

-- File ignore patterns.
-Refs to an ignored file are not available.
-Patterns can be regexes. "node_modules" and ".d.ts" are the default patterns.

-- Mappings from vscode language IDs to this extension's IDs.
-For example CPP to C++ and Vue to JS.
-(BTW, this extension works well with Vue single-page components).
-There is a default list of 8 mappings which probably doesn't need to be changed.

-- Option to hide or show definitions that occupy an entire file.
+- **Entire File Ok:** Option to hide or show definitions that occupy an entire file.
 If you work with large files the stack can grow excessively tall.
 The default is to show them.

-- Option to set the max number of lines in a block.
-This is another attempt to limit the stack height.
-The source code is truncated but there are plans for a smart trimming of sections without refs.
-The default is no limitation.

-- Text size.
-This defaults to the setting for the text editors but themes vary in scaling so this is sometimes needed.
+- **Ignore File Patterns:** Defs to a file that matches a pattern are ignored.
+Patterns can be regexes. "node_modules" and ".d.ts" are the default patterns.

 ### Future

-- More user testing is needed.
-Only a subset of the many languages have been tested.
+- Only Javascript and Typescript files are supported because they are the only ones with a vscode ref/def language provider.
+Hopefully support will be expanded.

 - There is no way currently to match the language highlighting and themes to vscode ones.
 This extension uses the Prism library which works quite differently than the vscode language providers.
 Any ideas are welcome.